epadam/CNN-AV1-intra-encoder/source/performance.rst

 However, the accuracy is much lower. it can only reach between 55% to 70% for the Horz and Vert datasets.

-Around 50% means the model doesn't really learn.
-The model can always guess only one class and have 50% accuracy.
+Around 50% means may suggest the model only guess one class for evey sample.

 From the tests above, it can be seen that the model can not really learn the features of some classes.

+To clarify the root cause of this result, we train it with deeper and wider model to see if it is due to the model lack of sufficient parameters or it is because the horz and vert classes don't have clear features.

 Test on Expanded Model
 ^^^^^^^^^^^^^^^^^^^^^^^